 Displaying Users and their Fields

-You can also create a placeholder for users and their associaated fields and then load a specific user with the Embedded Table.
+You can also create a Record Placeholder for users and their associated fields and then load a specific user with the Embedded Table.
 For more details, see the separate guide on User Fields.

 Did you find what you were looking for?

 You can also head to community.tulip.co to post your question or see if others have faced a similar question!